bmscoordinators/FFXI-Server/README.md

 This is a fork of darkstar project.

+PLEASE READ THIS README BEFORE CONTRIBUTING TO THIS REPOSITORY.

 Required additional files
 ========
 You need to add sendgrid.conf file in conf folder in order to be able to create game accounts.
 It can be found in google drive, "FFXI Project Coding."